loozixuan/TARUMT-RSD-2123/BMIT3094 Advanced Computer Networks/readme.md

 <br/>
 > This is the tips get from tutor and lecturer in my year of study, hence, there might be minor or major difference for other batches

+### Tutorial
+For T4  IPv4-Access-Lists-Workbook-Student-Version-v2.0, you can find the full solution at [ACLSolutions](https://drive.google.com/file/d/1tMUGgf-GdsAM7D6be4705_kiLjtiqVfr/view?usp=sharing)

 ### Midterm (Physical mode)
 Chapter 1 - 4 (24%)
 ```